This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/12/03 at 14:56

 The Tuénis

-The Tuéni family is an interesting case study: Ghassan Tuéni was married to Nadia Hamadé, sister of incumbent Minister of Education and MP Marwan Hamadé, a close ally of former MP Walid Jumblatt, leader of the Progressive Socialist Party (PSP).
-Minister Hamadé is a shareholder in Annahar and his brother, Ali Hamadé is one of the newspaper’s columnists.
-Ali Hamadé is also a political bureau member of the Future Movement, led by Prime Minister Saad Hariri, whose family is today the first shareholder in Annahar.
+The Tuéni family is an interesting case study: Ghassan Tuéni was married to Nadia Hamadé, sister of former minister and MP Marwan Hamadé, a close ally of former MP Walid Jumblatt, leader of the Progressive Socialist Party (PSP).
+Hamadé is a shareholder in Annahar and his brother, Ali Hamadé is one of the newspaper’s columnists.
+Ali Hamadé had also been a political bureau member of the Future Movement, led by former Prime Minister Saad Hariri, whose family is today the first shareholder in Annahar.

 The Murrs